justicial/justicial.github.io/_posts/2023-03-31-understanding-gatekeeper-apples-security-technology-for-macos.md

 ## Gatekeeper and User Control

 Gatekeeper provides three levels of security for macOS users: `App Store`, `App Store and identified developers`, and `Anywhere`.
-The `App Store` option only allows apps that have been downloaded from the Mac App Store to run, ensuring that the apps are from verified developers and have been signed with a valid Apple Developer ID.
+The `App Store` option only allows apps that have been downloaded from the Mac App Store to run, ensuring that the apps come from verified developers and have been signed with a valid Apple Developer ID.
 The `App Store and identified developers` option allows apps downloaded from the App Store and those signed by identified developers to run.
 Finally, the `Anywhere` option allows all applications to run, regardless of where they were downloaded.

 The Gatekeeper interface can be accessed by navigating to `System Preferences` > `Security & Privacy` > `General`, and selecting one of the three options for `Allow apps downloaded from`.
 Note that the `Anywhere` option is hidden by default starting from macOS Sierra (version 10.12).
 However, it can be enabled by disabling Gatekeeper from the command line.
 After that, the `Anywhere` option will be shown in the `Security and Privacy` panel.
 Users can change the setting as needed depending on their requirements, but it is recommended to keep the Gatekeeper setting on the App Store and identified developers option.